Skip to main content

 Send Accurate Invoices the First Time

 Rejected invoices are the silent killer of cash flow.
-One wrong number, one missing change order, one line item that doesn’t match the schedule of values, and your invoice gets kicked back.
-Now you’re fixing it, resubmitting, and waiting another 30 days.
+One wrong number, one missing change order, one line item that does not match the schedule of values, and your invoice gets kicked back.
+Now you are fixing it, resubmitting, and waiting another 30 days.

 Billing software that pulls from your estimates, tracks change orders, and auto-calculates retention eliminates most of these errors.